pythoninja/docker-youtrack-base/README.md

 ## License

-docker-youtrack-base released under the MIT license.
+docker-youtrack-base released under the MIT license - see the [LICENSE](LICENSE) file for details.